czukowski/I18n_Plural/README.md

 Why would you want to use this
 ==============================

- * You want to be able to use ___('user.register.complete'), like in old Kohana 2.3.4 days
+ * You want to be able to use `___('user.register.complete')`, like in old Kohana 2.3.4 days
- * You also want to use just ___('User password') for short strings
+ * You also want to use just `___('User password')` for short strings
  * You want to inflect the translations depending on various circumstances, such as user's gender and so on.
- * You want to translate things like 'I've scanned X directories and found Y files' accurately to any language.
+ * You want to translate things like `I've scanned X directories and found Y files` accurately to any language.
  * You have some legacy code using original Kohana I18n system and you don't want it to break, and you want to reuse some of its translations at the same time.
- * You want to have better Date::fuzzy_span() output, with actual numbers, again, in any language.
+ * You want to have better `Date::fuzzy_span()` output, with actual numbers, again, in any language.
  * You want your validation error messages to be grammatically accurate, too.

 The ___() function
 ==================

-The ___() function (3 underscores, as opposed to 2 underscores being standard Kohana translation function) does the same thing as its original prototype does, it translates stuff.
+The `___()` function (3 underscores, as opposed to 2 underscores being standard Kohana translation function) does the same thing as its original prototype does, it translates stuff.
 It has 2 differencies though:

  1. It won't skip translation when the source and destination languages are same.
-I.e. if your client wants you to change 'sign in' in your application to 'log in', you can do so in the corresponding i18n file for default language and don't have to care about all the places in your source code, that call ___('sign in').
+I.e. if your client wants you to change 'sign in' in your application to 'log in', you can do so in the corresponding i18n file for default language and don't have to care about all the places in your source code, that call `___('sign in')`.
  2. It accepts 2nd optional string or numeric parameter, for providing translation context.

 For those, who like shorthands, this is a good news, now you can have whatever keys in your i18n files you want.
-You can have them either as strings ('user.register.complete' => 'The user has registered successfully') or structured, just like Kohana messages, which looks cleaner.
+You can have them either as strings `('user.register.complete' => 'The user has registered successfully')` or structured, just like Kohana messages, which looks cleaner.

 Translation contexts
 ====================

-Many languages use different words or inflections depending on a lot of circumstances, while it isn't much problem in English, we can find an example there, too: suppose you want to display a string, that looks like this: 'His/her name is _name_' and you know the name of a person and his or her gender.
+Many languages use different words or inflections depending on a lot of circumstances, while it isn't much problem in English, we can find an example there, too: suppose you want to display a string, that looks like this: "His/her name is _name_" and you know the name of a person and his or her gender.
 The most trivial would be to do this:

     echo ___($gender == 'f' ?
 'His' : 'Her').___('name is :name', array(':name' => $name));